ChrisArnault/CMT/README.md

 - it generates one random set of packages into one project
 - it configures the project using HWAF
 - it builds the project
-- it tests one of the test programs
+- it tests all test programs

+Operation:

+1) get the generator:

+> (cd /my/dev; git clone -b HWAF https://github.com/ChristianArnault/CMT.git)

+2) produce the testbed:

+> (cd /my/dev; mkdir test; cd test; /my/dev/CMT/generator.sh )